-In my post, I show you step by step how to add faq schema to your WordPress blog.
+In my post, I show you how to add faq schema to your WordPress blog, step by step.
 With the Yoast SEO plugin, you can implement faq schema to your website with one click.

 First, install the Yoast SEO plugin.
 Yoast is free to install and use.